zxiest/delayed_job_active_record_threaded/README.md

 <br/>
 DelayedJob allows you to execute long-running jobs at a later time.
 For more information on how to create and delay a job, follow https://github.com/collectiveidea/delayed_job

-This gem processes your delayed jobs with a single threaded process (instead of multiple processes).
+This gem processes your delayed jobs with a single multi-threaded process (instead of multiple processes).
 This helps avoid database deadlocks and saves computing resources.

 <hr/>